uiuia800/ssbu-online-deluxe/README.md

 # SSBU Online Deluxe (Beta)

-A performance and networking enhancement mod for **Super Smash Bros.
+A performance and online enhancement mod for **Super Smash Bros.
 Ultimate** that introduces latency controls, render optimizations, and real-time online information.

 > ⚠️ This is a **beta release**.
 Features and stability may change as development continues.
 > ⚠️ Use at your own risk.
 I have been testing this mod online personally without any major issues, but there is still a non-zero risk of a ban.
 The overclocks are intentionally minimal; however, any hardware damage or account penalties remain your responsibility.

 ## 🚧 Status